-9 Stairway Ideas to Love … Or Not
+9 Stairway Ideas to Love and Be Inspired By

 Several months ago hubby and I were talking about selling our house and moving into new construction.
 Now, we’re weighing the idea of staying put and making some major renovations.
 Our decision will first and foremost depend on finances because I refuse to be house poor.
 At first I thought it would be easier to move, but having strangers traipse through our house with a critical eye is giving me the heebie jeebies.
 Not to mention the work of packing up and moving everything … ugh.
 Watching episodes of Fixer Upper is giving me new hope that some of the things I don’t like in our current home can be fixed.
 One of those things is our somewhat narrow and steep staircase, which is common in older homes.
 As I’m dreaming of what could be, I’ve got a collection of stairway ideas to love … or not!